HarishFulara07/ClubManagementSystem/README.md

 # ClubManagementSystem
-Java App for Club Management System for IIIT-Delhi
+This is a Java app for managing clubs in IIIT-Delhi

 By-